Altova FlowForce Server 2024 Advanced Edition

 There are cases, in which you may want to run a step again if its execution has failed.
 For this purpose, FlowForce Server provides the Retry option.
 By default, this option is set to 0, which means that the protected block will be executed once only and no retries will be attempted.

-On-Retry blocks are executed only if the protected sequence has retries left.
-The actual retry will start only after all the handler blocks have been successfully executed and only if the protected sequence has been left because of an error.
-When no retries are left, the error is re-raised outside of this protected block and might be observed by further protected blocks.
+On-Retry blocks are executed only if the protected steps have retries left.
+The actual retry will start only after all the handler blocks have been successfully executed and only if the protected steps have been left because of an error.
+When no retries are left, the error is re-raised outside of this protected block.

 To add an execution step that will be retried a certain number of times, follow the instructions below: